Probing hadronic gamma-ray and high-energy neutrino emission from Gaia DR2 star clusters: Conclusion and outlook

 Massive SCs are promising candidate PeVatron accelerators, potentially responsible for CR acceleration up to the ``knee'' region.
 Young SCs ($\lesssim 3$\,Myr), in particular, form a collective wind from member stars, that may terminate into a strong shock at which particle acceleration can occur, with a large, wind-blown bubble expanding into the surrounding medium.
 Beyond $\sim 3$\,Myr and up to $\sim 30$\,Myr particle acceleration in a SC will likely be dominated, instead, by SNRs occurring inside of the bubble.
 Therefore, clusters younger than $\sim 30$\,Myr may behave as non-thermal particle emitters.

-In this study, we apply the SC acceleration and transport model of \cite{Morlino2021} to known young and compact clusters catalogued by the Gaia satellite \citep{gaia2020}, reducing our sample to 159 out of 387 clusters in GaiaDR2.
-For these clusters, we first characterised the crucial physical parameters required in the application of the wind model, namely wind luminosities \cite{celli2023} and surrounding density, thus defining the system geometry (i.e. the expected location of the termination shock radius as well as of the wind-blown bubble radius) and the maximum particle energy achieved at the WTS.
+In this study, we apply the SC acceleration and transport model of \cite{Morlino2021}, improved by incorporating the presence of SNRs, to known young and compact clusters catalogued by the Gaia satellite \citep{gaia2020}, reducing our sample to 79 out of 387 clusters in GaiaDR2.
+For these clusters, we first characterised the crucial physical parameters required in the application of the wind model, namely wind luminosities and surrounding density, thus defining the system geometry (i.e. the expected location of the termination shock radius as well as of the wind-blown bubble radius) and the maximum particle energy achieved at the WTS.
 Additionally, we included the anticipated contribution from the SNe exploded within each cluster lifetime, in terms of both energetics and maximum energy achieved.
-Depending on the particle diffusion regime, we found that energies of $\gtrsim 1$\,PeV are reached at the WTS in one (three) SCs from Kraichnan (Bohm) diffusion, whilst the maximum energy reached at SNR shocks remains $\lesssim 1$\,PeV in all cases.
+We found that the maximum energy achieved at the SNR shocks is usually larger than the one reached at the WTS and that there is a positive correlation between these two quantities due to the larger magnetic turbulence produced by powerful stellar winds.
+Depending on the particle diffusion regime, we found that energies of $\gtrsim 1$\,PeV are reached at the WTS in only one SC with Bohm diffusion, whilst the maximum energy reached at SNR shocks can approach $\sim$\,PeV energy in a couple of cases.

 We then predicted $\gamma$-ray and neutrino fluxes arising from hadronic collisions of the accelerated protons within the cluster bubble, thus evaluating which of the SCs among our sample could be detectable by CTA, LHAASO, and KM3NeT.
 Because the predicted emission is integrated over the entire wind-blown bubble of typically large angular size, it appears necessary to take the degradation of experimental sensitivity due to extended source observations into account.
 As such, the number of systems for which emission from the bubble would be detectable drastically reduces to a few.
 Dedicated follow-up analyses accounting for the large angular size would be needed to either verify or refute the predictions made in this work.
 Accompanying data containing the results of this work, with flux predictions, is described in Table~\ref{tab:fitsfile}.